-Services that our plan pays for What you must pay Meal Benefit \$0 This program is uniquely designed to keep you healthy and strong while you are recovering after an inpatient hospital stay or Skilled Nursing Facility (SNF) stay.
-If you qualify, your plan case manager will enroll you in the program.
+Services that our plan pays for What you must pay Meal Benefit \$0 This program is uniquely designed to keep you healthy and strong while you are recovering after an inpatient hospital stay or Skilled Nursing Facility (SNF) stay, or if you have a medical condition or potential medical condition that requires you to remain at home for a period of time.
+If you qualify, your plan Care Coordinator will enroll you in the program.
 You may also qualify if your doctor requests this benefit for you because of your chronic condition.
 This benefit provides 2 meals a day for 14 days.
 With additional approval, you may get another 14 days of 2 meals a day.
 The maximum is 56 meals over 4 weeks.
-Medical equipment and related supplies The following general types of services and items are covered: \$0 Nondurable medical supplies, such as surgical dressings, bandages, disposable syringes, incontinence supplies, ostomy supplies and enteral nutrition therapy Durable medical equipment (DME), such as wheelchairs, crutches, power mattress systems, diabetic supplies, walkers, hospital beds ordered by a provider for use in the home, Intravenous (IV) infusion pumps, humidifiers, speech generating devices, and walkers (for a definition of "Durable medical equipment," see Chapter 12 of this handbook) Prosthetic and orthotic devices, compression stockings, shoe orthotics, arch supports, foot inserts Respiratory equipment and supplies, such as oxygen equipment, CPAP and BIPAP equipment Repair of durable medical equipment, prosthetic devices and orthotic devices Rental of medical equipment under circumstances where patient's needs are temporary To be eligible for reimbursement some services may be subject to prior approval and/or medical criteria.
+Medical equipment and related supplies The following general types of services and items are covered: \$0 Nondurable medical supplies, such as surgical dressings, bandages, disposable syringes, incontinence supplies, ostomy supplies and enteral nutrition therapy Durable medical equipment (DME), such as wheelchairs, crutches, power mattress systems, diabetic supplies, walkers, hospital beds ordered by a provider for use in the home, Intravenous (IV) infusion pumps, humidifiers, speech generating devices, and walkers (for a definition of "Durable medical equipment," refer to Chapter 12 of this handbook) Prosthetic and orthotic devices, compression stockings, shoe orthotics, arch supports, foot inserts Respiratory equipment and supplies, such as oxygen equipment, CPAP and BIPAP equipment Repair of durable medical equipment, prosthetic devices and orthotic devices Rental of medical equipment under circumstances where patient's needs are temporary To be eligible for reimbursement, some services may be subject to prior approval and/or medical criteria.
 We will pay for all medically necessary DME that Medicare and Medicaid usually pay for.
 If our supplier in your area does not carry a particular brand or maker, you may ask them if they can special-order it for you.

-Services that our plan pays for What you must pay ~ Medical nutrition therapy \$0 This benefit is for people with diabetes or kidney disease without dialysis.
+Services that our plan pays for What you must pay ď Medical nutrition therapy \$0 This benefit is for people with diabetes or kidney disease without dialysis.
 It is also for after a kidney transplant when ordered by your doctor.
 The plan will cover three hours of one-on-one counseling services during your first year that you get medical nutrition therapy services under Medicare.
 (This includes our plan, any other Medicare Advantage plan, or Medicare.)
 We cover two hours of one-on-one counseling services each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to get more hours of treatment with a doctor's order.
 A doctor must prescribe these services and renew the order each year if your treatment is needed in the next calendar year. ~ Medicare Diabetes Prevention Program (MDPP) \$0 The plan will pay for MDPP services.
 MDPP is designed to help you increase healthy behavior.
-It provides practical training in: long-term dietary change, and increased physical activity, and ways to maintain weight loss and a healthy lifestyle. ш
+It provides practical training in: long-term dietary change, and increased physical activity, and ways to maintain weight loss and a healthy lifestyle.